 Algorithms are also given to determine unimodal regression for an undirected tree, for isotonic regressions where the regression values must come from a specified set, and for isotonic regressions when the number of different weights, or number of different values, is much smaller than the number of vertices.
 An algorithm is also given for isotonic regression on a rooted tree, where the value of a parent must be the largest value of its children.
 We call this ``river isotonic regression'' since it is similar to the naming convention for rivers.

-The fastest algorithm mentioned above can produce Max, the regression which is pointwise the largest of any L∞ isotonic regression, and can produce Min, the pointwise minimum.
-In addition to the prefix algorithm, other regressions considered are ``basic'' and ``strict''.
-The former is the most commonly studied one, but people have rarely addressed the fact that it is nontrivial to compute for weighted data.
-The prefix approach simplifies this somewhat.
-The latter is discussed more thoroughly in the paper on strict L∞ isotonic regression.
+The parametric search and randomized algorithms mentioned above can produce Max, the regression which is pointwise the largest of any L∞ isotonic regression, and Min, the pointwise minimum.
+Other regressions considered are Basic and Strict.
+Basic is the most commonly studied one, but people have rarely addressed the fact that it is nontrivial to compute for weighted data.
+Prefix is somewhat easier.
+Strict is discussed more thoroughly in Strict L∞ isotonic regression.
 Strict regression is the "best best" L∞ isotonic regression.
 It is the limit, as p → ∞, of Lp isotonic regression.
 It has a strong property concerning the number of vertices with large regression errors (see the paper for a precise statement).
-The prefix approach has a somewhat weaker property in that it minimizes the number of vertices with maximal error.
-The basic approach also has this property.
+Prefix and Basic have a somewhat weaker property in that they minimize the set of vertices with maximal error.
 At the other end of the spectrum, at any vertex, one or both of Max and Min have the worst error among all isotonic regressions.

 Related work: Here is information about the fastest isotonic regression algorithms known to date, for a variety of orderings and metrics.